-If staff or students discover unsuitable sites the Network Manager will be informed.
-The Network Manager will report the URL (address) and content to the Internet Service Provider; if it is thought that the material is illegal, after consultation with the ISP, the site will be referred to the Internet Watch Foundation and the police.
-The Network Manager will also liaise with our IT network service company.
+If staff or students discover unsuitable sites, the IT Manager will be informed.
+The IT Manager will review and if necessary, block the website and report the URL (website address) and content to the Internet Service Provider; if it is thought that the material is illegal, after consultation with the ISP, the site will be referred to the internet Watch Foundation and the police.
+The IT Manager will also liaise with our IT network service company.

-Students are expected to play their part in reducing the risk of viewing inappropriate material by obeying the 'Rules of Responsible Internet Use' which have been designed to help protect them from exposure to Internet sites carrying offensive material.
-If students abuse the privileges of access to the Internet, or use of e-mail facilities, by failing to follow the rules they have been taught, or failing to follow the agreed search plan, when given the privilege of undertaking their own Internet search, then sanctions consistent with our School Behaviour Policy will be applied.
+Students are expected to play their part in reducing the risk of viewing inappropriate material by obeying the 'Rules of Responsible Internet Use' which have been designed to help protect them from exposure to internet sites carrying offensive material.
+If students abuse the privileges of access to the internet, or use of e-mail facilities, by failing to follow the 'Rules of Responsible Internet Use', rules they have been taught, or failing to follow the agreed search plan, when given the privilege of undertaking their own internet search, then sanctions consistent with our School Behaviour Policy will be applied.
 This may involve informing the parents/guardians.
-Teachers may also consider whether access to the Internet may be denied for a period.
+Teachers may also consider whether access to the internet may be denied for a period.